Robust Modality-incomplete Anomaly Detection: A Modality-instructive Framework with Benchmark: Experiments

-$\textbf{Implementation Details.}$ Our model's backbones consist of the following components: i) For 3D point cloud features, extraction is performed by MaskTransformer~\cite{yu2022pointbert} and Point-MAE Decoder~\cite{pang2022masked}. ii) For 2D RGB image features, ViT~\cite{dosovitskiy2021image} is employed.
-Specifically, the pre-trained ViTB/8 model with DINO on ImageNet~\cite{deng2009cvpr} serves as our backbone network.
-Additionally, we have frozen all parameters of the Multimodal Transformer backbone and solely focused on training the parameters associated with MIIAD.
+$\textbf{Implementation Details.}$ \textbf{RADAR}'s backbones consist of the following components: i) For 3D point cloud features, extraction is performed by MaskTransformer~\cite{yu2022pointbert} and Point-MAE Decoder~\cite{pang2022masked}. ii) For 2D RGB image features, the pre-trained ViTB/8 model with DINO is employed.
+Besides, we freeze all parameters of the multimodal Transformer backbone, focusing exclusively on training parameters relevant to the downstream MIIAD task.
+This approach significantly reduces computational costs during training.
+Further details of trainable components are provided in Appendix Sec.~1.

-Several learnable modules within RADAR include: i) Modality-incomplete Instruction, with a default length $L_i$ set to $16$.
-The MSA layer index with the prepended instruction ranges from $0$ to $3$.
-The optimizer utilized is AdamW, with the learning rate set to $1 \times 10^{-2}$. ii) MLP in Instruction Feature Fusion comprises $MLP_{rgb}$ and $MLP_{pc}$, with AdamW as the optimizer, a learning rate of $1 \times 10^{-3}$, and a batch size of $16$. iii) The OCSVM in Real-Pseudo Hybrid detection is optimized using SGD, with a learning rate of $1 \times 10^{-4}$.
-Further details are available in the appendix.